Workplace Environment, Health & Safety

 Road Safety Courses

 Road safety courses were implemented to help prevent road accidents.
-Around 8,850 employees (in Japan) took part.
-Bicycle safety education was also provided, as was a walking assessment and seminar event to help prevent accidents involving falls.
+Around 8,800 employees (in Japan) took part.
+Other measures include bicycle safety education and gait and body composition measurements, which are used to help prevent accidents due to falls.

 Drink-and-Drive Eradication Campaign